• Skip to primary navigation

 Notes

-• No wrap?
-No problem!
-You can eat this as a salad as well!
+• No wrap?Β No problem!Β You can eat this as a salad as well!

 • See this post my simple roasted sweet potato recipe